-Butternut squash can be a challenge to cut raw (see our easy how-to here), it’s so much meatier than mostly hollow pumpkins.
+Butternut squash can be a challenge to cut raw.
+It's so much meatier than mostly hollow pumpkins.
 But these days you can easily find pre-cut squash at the market.

 Tip: Make Butternut Squash Soup With Apple

 My favorite trick for a memorable butternut squash soup is to include a chopped tart green apple with the squash.
 The tartness of the apple enlivens the squash and balances its natural sweetness.

 This recipe is simple and easy, starting with a base of chopped onions, celery, and carrots.
 You add the squash, chopped apple, stock, and seasonings, and cook until done.

 With a little blender magic at the end, you have a beautifully puréed, thick, smooth, and satisfying butternut squash soup.
 It's perfect for fall.

 - Curried Squash and Pear Soup

 - Pressure Cooker Butternut Squash Soup

 - Creamy Pumpkin Soup with Smoked Paprika

 Butternut Squash Apple Soup